tythe-protocol/tythe/faq.md

 ### What prevents companies from cheating?

 Their public commitment.
 Companies are collections of people, many of whom are software developers who would want to support this system.
-This combined with tools that make tythe status visible internally will ensure quite high compliance among companies that make a public commitment.
+This combined with tools that make tythe status visible will ensure quite high compliance among companies that make a public commitment.

 ### In what sense is this a protocol?